 The City of Stonecrest is working to improve bus and local transport services throughout the area.
 However, traffic congestion, negligent drivers, and other factors can lead to bus accidents.
-If you or a loved one were injured, talk to a Stonecrest bus accident lawyer.
+If you or a loved one were injured, talk to a Stonecrest bus accident attorney.

 Why Many Bus Accidents Happen

 Bus accidents often occur because of driver negligence.
 Negligence is a legal term for carelessness that can harm others.
 The bus driver, another driver, or a third party could be at fault.
-However, most bus accidents happen because a driver was careless.
+However, most bus accidents happen because the driver was careless.

 Common behaviors that lead to bus accidents include: